Registration & Renewal

 Under State Law, if you own a motor vehicle, you must renew your tag (vehicle registration) each year by midnight of the first owner's birthday.
 Late fees are imposed for all license tags renewed after the tenth day of the month following the birth month.
 When you renew your tag, you must present Proof of Personal Injury Protection (PIP) insurance in an amount of $10,000 or greater and Property Damage Liability (PDL) insurance in an amount of $10,000.
 You must also supply the drivers license number of the owner and co-owner, if applicable.
 Most vehicles are licensed according to weight.
 Travel trailers, vessels, and mobile homes are licensed according to length.

 Florida uses a metal license plate with the alpha numeric system, meaning there are combinations of letters and numbers used for identification.
 The license plate is displayed on the rear of the vehicle with the exception of certain commercial vehicles.
-The plate is issued to the owner for six years.
-The owner will receive a new plate (with new numbers and letters) during the sixth year.
-Follow this link for a list of specialty plates offered by the State of Florida DMV
+The plate is issued to the owner for ten years.
+The owner will receive a new plate (with new numbers and letters) during the tenth year.
+Follow this link for a list of specialty plates offered by the State of Florida DMV.

 Proof of Insurance

 Proof of insurance (binder, policy or card) from a certified Florida agent or broker is required to purchase and renew a license plate in Florida.
 The vehicle owner must present to the Tax Collector documentation of Personal Injury Protection (PIP) insurance in an amount of $10,000 or greater and Protection Damage Liability (PDL) insurance in an amount of $10,000 or greater.
 Motorcycles, mobile homes and trailers are exempt from the insurance requirement.

 License plates, decals and registration receipts can be mailed to the vehicle owner.
 An additional mail fee will apply if a metal plate is issued.